Jordi Colomer

-Jordi Colomer (born in Barcelona, 1962) is a Spanish artist.
+Jordi Colomer (born 1962) is a Spanish artist.
 He lives and works in Paris and Barcelona.
 Colomer has worked in the media of sculpture, video, and installation art.

 Biography

-Colomer studied at the School Eina of Art and Design, History of Art and Architecture in Barcelona.
+Colomer was born in 1962 in Barcelona.
+He studied at the School Eina of Art and Design, History of Art and Architecture in Barcelona.
 He has worked as a set designer for theater works by Valère Novarina, Joan Brossa, Samuel Beckett, and Robert Ashley.
 In his first period, he developed sculptures of an architectural scale, walkable buildings, and references to the theater and its devices.
 In 1996 he began working with videos, in the form of micro-narratives where the characters are confronted with objects, sets, and props.
 Examples include Simo (1997) and Le Dortoir (2001).